skzdiaries/Calculator/README.md

 ### Built With .✦ ݁˖
 This project was built with C# on Visual Studios using the Windows Forms App (.NET Framework)
 ### Installation .✦ ݁˖
-**IMPORTANT**: To get access to this project, you must have an application that can support it and must be on laptop/computer.
-A common one to use is Visual Studios.
-Moving on, if you already have the app, you must download the link connected to my google drive and it should pop up.
+**IMPORTANT**: To get access to this project, you must first download it from the Google Drive.
+Then you must install Visual Studios or any app that supports .slnx.
+Once installed, click on the file and it should prompt to open it up with Visual Studios.
 ### Credits .✦ ݁˖
 Big thanks to all the art I used which was found on Pinterest!!
 Specifically, the star uploaded by **Megan Booth** and the background by **piyopiyo**!